aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-ppt-and-pptx-to-animated-gif/_index.md

 }
 ```

-Animated GIF will be created with default parameteres.
-To customize these parameteres [GifOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/gifoptions) class can be used.
+The animated GIF will be created with default parameters.

+{{%  alert  title="TIP"  color="primary"  %}}

+If you prefer to customize the parameters for the GIF, you can use the [GifOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/gifoptions) class.

+{{% /alert %}}

-## Converting Presentations to animated GIF Using Custom Settings ##
+## Converting Presentations to Animated GIF Using Custom Settings ##
 This sample code shows you how to convert a presentation to animated GIF using custom settings in C#:

 ``` csharp